About The Therapist

 Although it can vary, typically an hour is a great length for your first massage.
 An hour will not only allow enough time for you to relax, but will provide your therapist with plenty of time to find any muscle aches or tension, and to work out any stress from the body.
 Your therapist can help guide you on how long any follow up appointments should last.

 What type of massage should I schedule for my first visit?

-It is best to schedule a therapeutic massage for your first appointment, unless you are specifically looking for a certain type of massage modality (such as a relaxation massage or a pregnancy massage).
+It is best to schedule a Signature Massage for your first appointment, unless you are specifically looking for a certain type of modality (such as a hot stones or body masques).
 After talking with your therapist prior to your appointment, you can change your massage to a different type if needed.

 How often should I get a massage?

 There is no ideal formula on how often someone should get a massage since it is unique to each person.
 Your massage therapist can help you develop a personalized treatment plan after working with you during your first visit.
 Some clients receive massage every 1-2 weeks, others every 4-6 weeks, while several come in every few months.

 Why does the massage therapist need my medical history and information?

 It is very crucial that the massage therapist knows an accurate version of your medical history.
 There are many medical conditions in which it is not safe to receive a massage, or to have massage performed on certain areas of the body.
 Being open and honest with your therapist will help him/her provide a safe, enjoyable massage experience for you.
 Your privacy is extremely important so your information is considered confidential and will not be shared with anyone outside of Bliss Massage without written permission from you.